Extra Virgin Olive Oil: A Long And Noble History

 Types Of Polyphenols & Benefits Of Olive Oil

 There are a number of different types of polyphenols in Extra Virgin olive oil, including oleuropein, tyrosol, hydroxytyrosol, oleocanthal and oleacein.
-Each are considered extremely strong antioxidants, and are linked to a number of different benefits, including:
+Each are considered extremely strong antioxidants, and are linked to several different benefits, including:

 Extra Virgin Olive Oil : Ancient Wisdom That Lives On